 When bacteria are growing inside the sinuses, that is called sinusitis.
 It is almost always due to a blockage of the drainage opening in the sinus.
 A person’s susceptibility to sinusitis is based on the size and shape of their sinus openings, and also to their propensity for thickening of the tissues of the nose and sinus.
 If the lining tissue thickens due to a cold, allergies, or other irritants, then the openings can become blocked, thus trapping bacteria in the sinuses, causing an infection.
 The infection itself will lead to more swelling, and a vicious cycle can develop – swelling leads to infection, which leads to more swelling which leads to more infection.

-Common symptoms of sinus infection are: headache, face ache, or tooth ache; thick discharge, often yellow or green; nasal congestion or stuffiness; fatigue; post nasal drip and cough or hoarseness; flare-up of asthma, bronchitis, or pneumonia; ear pressure; decreased sense of smell or taste; feeling of a lump in the throat; bad breath; worsening of snoring; and disequilibrium.
+Common symptoms of sinus infection are headache, face ache, or toothache; thick discharge, often yellow or green; nasal congestion or stuffiness; fatigue; postnasal drip and cough or hoarseness; flare-up of asthma, bronchitis, or pneumonia; ear pressure; decreased sense of smell or taste; feeling of a lump in the throat; bad breath; worsening of snoring; and disequilibrium.

 When sinusitis goes on for a while, the lining tissue may become permanently thickened, so that the openings are always partially or completely blocked.
 With time, the entire sinus system can fill up with thickened tissue.
 This thickened tissue may hang down into the nose.
 These are called polyps.
 People with asthma are particularly prone to developing polyps.

-Rare complications of sinusitis come when infection spreads into the surrounding organs, namely the eyes or brain.
+Rare complications of sinusitis come when the infection spreads into the surrounding organs, namely the eyes or brain.
 Meningitis, brain abscesses, and eye-socket abscesses can occur.

-Sinusitis is defined as acute if it last less than 6 weeks.
+Sinusitis is defined as acute if it lasts less than 6 weeks.
 Some patients have recurrent attacks of acute sinusitis, but their sinuses clear out completely in between attacks.
 If the symptoms last for more than 12 weeks, or if the sinuses don’t clear completely between acute attacks (as evaluated by physical exam or CT Scans), it is referred to as chronic sinusitis.

 Evaluation of the Sinus Patient

-The evaluation of the nose and sinuses starts with the medical history.
+The evaluation of the nose and sinuses starts with medical history.
 The pattern of nasal obstruction, infections, pressure, etc., are all important and contribute to understanding the disease process.